• Skip to primary navigation

 Lavender buttercream

-• Over medium heat, warm until just beginning to simmer.
-Remove from the heat and let cool to room temperature.
-Refrigerate the mixture for at least two hours (up to overnight).
+• In a saucepan, combine milk, cream, and dried lavender over medium heat until just beginning to simmer.
+Remove from heat and cool to room temperature, then refrigerate until chilled.
 Once chilled, strain the lavender from the mixture.

 • Once the custard is at room temperature, beat with the whisk attachment, adding the butter a few pieces at a time.
-Allow the butter pieces to incorporate before adding more.
 Add vanilla bean paste and mix to combine.
-Beat buttercream on medium speed until light and fluffy.
+Beat buttercream until light and fluffy.

 Lavender Lemon Cake with lavender flowers and lemons nearby.